-- So when starting a Peacewager session, I ask game hosts to skip explaining the play objective, and go straight to explaining the real objective: "The point of the game is to reckon authentically with selfishness and atomization, and then find the social patterns that survive it."
+- So when introducing a cohabitive game, I ask game hosts to skip explaining the play objective and go straight to explaining the real objective: "The point of the game is to reckon authentically with selfishness and atomization, and then find the social patterns that survive it."

 Or maybe I'll write that in big letters on the front of the game box or something so that they don't have to say it.